goldshtn/wams-android/README.md

 Script to filter for duplicate channels
 ---------------------------------------

-Use this as the insert script for the "pushChannel" table.
+Use this as the insert script for the "pushChannel" table:

 ```javascript
 function insert(item, user, request) {